 Recovering these practices is an act of image security.
 When one thinks of image security, they may think about crime and surveillance.
 Photo-dynamic gardening thinks about how communities have access to images.
 In part, it’s the experiment of asking, what of our collective image-making when the power goes out?
-I see anti-capitalist photography as open-source, place based, more than human photography emphasizing impermanence, the fleeting image, relationships, reciprocity, light, ghosts, the underrepresented.
+In my work with anti-capitalist photography (portable camera obscura, drift camera, breath camera…), I use open-source, place based, more than human photography to emphasize impermanence, the fleeting image, relationships, reciprocity, light, ghosts, the underrepresented.
 Cultivating photo-dynamic gardens is an extension of human relations with plants, premised on experimental encounters.

 My artistic practice is grounded in a long-term consideration of —and relationship with —collective experiences of cameras, photography and archives.
 I work with feminist restorative and relational practices of learning about and rebuilding photography in communities with the aim to reclaim photography.
 Photography is a powerful relationship between images and those receiving images.
 Art historian Kaja Silverman persuasively argues that a relationship between camera obscuras and humans, premised on receiving images, in the early 20th century is transformed into photography as ‘taking pictures’.
 ‘Taking’ fits both capitalist extractivist logics and colonial logics of dispossession.
 With ‘taking pictures’ comes widespread dominance of toxic processes: the use of cyanide, silver, glacial acetic acid, hydroselenian gas, para-phenylene diamine and countless other hazardous chemicals.
 Those who work in the darkroom and those producing the chemicals and mining metals are at risk for toxic poisoning.

 I have become interested in how nontoxic, everyday plant emulsions for making photographs can address injustices in photography.
 Anthotypes have become unpopular, and have largely gone underground and been marginalized as “alternative” or “historical” practices.
 I’m working to help re-frame this practice as one to help communities who face uncertain futures.
-My work in this area re-frames this practice as a way to re-consider the technofetishistic impulses in photography and to think about what recovering nontoxic photography can do to address injustices and how it might reconfigure communities that practice photography.
+It is a way to re-consider the technofetishistic impulses in photography and to think about what recovering nontoxic photography can do to address injustices connected to photography.

 Where I live, discussions about gardens and land-use are organized around food security and the important work of decolonization.
 A decolonial praxis is one that works towards returning stolen Indigenous land (see Tuck and Yang, 2012).
 As a settler living on stolen Indigenous lands (I live on the territories of the Lekwungen-speaking peoples), I think about how to care for the land I live on while working towards the repatriation of that land.
 How might what I’m thinking of as photodynamic gardening practices help to prepare places for decolonial futures while helping unravel technocentric, fetishistic relations between colonial capitalism and photography?